 Stage 2: One-on-one, in-depth interviews with each board member and senior executive

-The BEI uses GCC BDI’s tailored framework for board effectiveness.
-This framework is comprised of 6 dimensions, each representing a critical component that define an effective board:
+The BEI uses GCC Board Directors Institute tailored framework for board effectiveness.
+This framework is comprised of 6 dimensions, each representing a critical component that defines an effective board:

 1) Board composition and directors’ capabilities